slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 3. Follow the instruction of the notebook to conduct the analysis.
 You can also visualize the final [report version](DEseq2_report.html).

-You can find help on how to use R markdown on the [R markdown projet webpage](https://rmarkdown.rstudio.com/lesson-2.html).
+You can find help on how to use R markdown on the [R markdown project webpage](https://rmarkdown.rstudio.com/lesson-2.html).